looptailG/musescore-harmonic-scale-tuner/README.md

 | `A♯` `B♭` | 28 | -31.17 |
 | `B` | 30 | -11.73 |

-By default `C` is the fundamental note, but can be changed by using a `System Text` (for changing it for every instrument) o a `Staff Text` (for changing it for the current instrument only) indicating the new fundamental note.
+By default `C` is the fundamental note, but it can be changed by using a `System Text` (for changing it for every instrument) o a `Staff Text` (for changing it for the current instrument only) indicating the new fundamental note.
 This text must be formatted as follows:

 - Optionally it can have the text `in` at the beginning, followed by a space character.